 Your Top 6 Nutrition Strategies for Natural Lean Bulking

 So you've decided to dedicate yourself to putting on some serious muscle and getting the biceps of your dreams.
 You may be in for a long journey, but the results will surely be worth it.

 Genetics and individual factors aside, there are a few things you can control when it comes to promoting more muscle mass than fat, and mastering your fitness and nutrition like a pro.
 Use these science-backed tips below as your ultimate guide for the best muscle building diet.

 1. Eat More Calories

 You'll need to start by figuring out how many calories you need to eat a day to maintain your current weight and then look at increasing your intake from there.
-You can quickly estimate your total daily energy needs using an online calorie calculator.
-And be sure to include any planned training in your estimated daily calorie needs for maintenance.
+You can quickly estimate your total daily energy needs using an online calorie calculator or nutrition app - be sure to include any planned training in your estimated daily calorie needs for maintenance.

 The amount of calories you should add to your estimated daily intake is not a large amount.
 And the amount you need to add can depend on your starting fitness level and body composition.

 For most advanced lifters, increasing calories by 5 to 10% (or roughly 100 to 300 calories a day) is enough to support additional lean muscle growth.